 What can the athlete do?

-- Visit a sports injury professional who can fully assess the injury to rule out any complications as stated above.
+Visit a sports injury professional who can fully assess the injury to rule out any complications as stated above and advise on a full rehabilitation program with hip stretching and mobility exercises followed by hip strengthening exercises.

 What can a sports injury professional do?